 A Word to Cancer Patients Out There

-“Do not give up!” – nah this is too cheesy.
-I would say “Be strong!!” because there are other cancer patients having it harder, having poked by needles more times than you, had grown weaker than you are and are in the later stages of cancer.
-During my chemotherapy sessions, I saw a mother who had to take care of her 3 kids while on drip whereas I had movies on iPad to accompany me.
-On another occasion, I had difficulties in opening the lid of my lunch takeaway because of the flexible tube in my forearm, an elderly (waiting for nurse to start drip on her) across me smiled and came forth to assist me.
-I was amazed at how carefree and that she takes chemo sessions as norm while I dreaded each visit.
-I have heard stories of cancer patients going for more than 20 sessions of chemo sessions and each longer than 4 hours whereas mine is only 7 sessions, 4 hours each.
+“Do not give up!” – Nah, this is too cheesy.
+I would say, “Be strong!!” because other cancer patients have it harder, have been poked by needles more times than you, have grown weaker than you are, and are in the later stages of cancer.
+During my chemotherapy sessions, I saw a mother who had to take care of her three kids while on a drip, whereas I had movies on iPad to accompany me.
+On another occasion, I had difficulties opening the lid of my lunch takeaway because of the flexible tube in my forearm; an elderly (waiting for the nurse to start drip on her) across me smiled and came forth to assist me.
+I was amazed at how carefree she took chemo sessions as the norm while I dreaded each visit.
+I have heard stories of cancer patients going for more than 20 chemo sessions and more prolonged than 4 hours, whereas mine is only seven sessions, 4 hours each.

 Stay positive, try your best to complete all treatments, think of yourself and your loved ones.
-And don’t worry about cancer recurrence, though I worried that myself at times but there’s a little angel constantly whispering to me to make more effort this time round to show more concern and cherish every moment with my family.
+And don’t worry about cancer recurrence.
+However, I worried about myself at times; a little angel constantly whispered to me to make more effort this time round to show more concern and cherish every moment with my family.

 I had written 42 posts for TechSch but never had once thought of penning down my journey with Stage 2 Nasopharyngeal Cancer (Nose Cancer).
-Using words like ‘fight’ or ‘battle’ is exaggerating for my case because there are many cancer patients out there battling 10 times harder than I am and even had to go for surgery.
+Using words like ‘fight’ or ‘battle’ exaggerates my case because many cancer patients are battling ten times harder than I am and even had to go for surgery.
 So, why do I want to share my story now?
-This is because I came across a thread titled “If you got cancer will you bother go for treatment?” in one of the local forums Eat-Drink-Man-Woman (EDMW) this evening.
-There are many opinions and advices in the replies.
-Some said don’t need bother to go treatment if you got Stage 3 or 4 cancer.
-Others replied if you are e.g. 55 years old and above, then you should skip treatment, take the money and enjoy remaining life.
-Then, there is one whom had cared for his mum with cancer and is grateful that it extended her life.
+This is because I came across a thread titled “If you got cancer will you bother to go for treatment?” in one of the local forums Eat-Drink-Man-Woman (EDMW) this evening.
+There are many opinions and bits of advice in the replies.
+Some said you don’t need to bother to go treatment if you got Stage 3 or 4 cancer.
+Others replied that if you are, e.g., 55 years old and above, you should skip treatment, take the money, and enjoy the remaining life.
+Then, one had cared for his mum with cancer and is grateful that it extended her life.

-As I am cured of cancer for now, I am biased and disagree with forgo treatments type of replies.
+As I am cured of cancer, I am biased and disagree with forgo treatments type of replies.
 However, it strikes me that I should write down my own experience, not to debunk that radiotherapy and chemotherapy treatments are useless or ineffective and a waste of money but to repay by sharing my story to tell cancer patients that it is not the end of the world.
-You see, I was disheartened when I found out that I am a suspected case of nose cancer and I went online to research on various stages of Nasopharyngeal Cancer and most importantly, I read stories about patients recovering from same cancer as me and had carried on living with their life and family.
-I have a wife and two kids so you can imagine how such stories motivated me and lift up my spirits even just for that brief moment.
+You see, I was disheartened when I found out that I am a suspected case of nose cancer.
+I went online to research various stages of Nasopharyngeal Cancer.
+Most importantly, I read stories about patients recovering from same cancer as me and had carried on living with their lives and family.
+I have a wife and two kids, so you can imagine how such stories motivated me and lifted my spirits even just for that brief moment.